fanksin/immutable-objects-with-immer/README.md

 It also makes your code more readable.

-The main purpose is to get the data from an immutable variable, and create a new variable with that data, and adding or overwriting some more date.
+The main purpose is to get the data from an immutable variable, and create a new variable with that data, and adding or overwriting some more data.
 This way the original constant or immutable object stays safe and untouched.